Singular Hodge theory for combinatorial geometries: The Chow ring and the augmented Chow ring of a matroid

 This implies that

 \end{proof} }

 Finally, we introduce a third flavor of pullback and pushforward maps, this time relating the augmented Chow ring of $\mathrm{M}$ to the augmented Chow ring of $\mathrm{M}_F$ for any flat $F$ of $\M$, with no tensor products.
+Whereas the previous pushforward and pullback maps gave a factorization of multiplication by a generator $x_F$, the maps we now describe give a factorization of multiplication by $y_F$.
 The notational difference is that $F$ is now in the subscript rather than the superscript.
+The following definition can be found in \cite[Propositions 2.28 and 2.29]{BHMPW}.